awsdocs/amazon-msk-developer-guide/doc_source/security-iam-awsmanpol.md

 ## Amazon MSK updates to AWS managed policies<a name="security-iam-awsmanpol-updates"></a>

 View details about updates to AWS managed policies for Amazon MSK since this service began tracking these changes\.
-For automatic alerts about changes to this page, subscribe to the RSS feed on the Amazon MSK [Document History for Amazon MSK Developer Guide](doc-history.md) page\.

 | Change | Description | Date |